Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description states when to use ('detect real-time inbox activity without polling') and warns against fire-and-forget pipelines due to blocking.
-It implies polling as an alternative but does not name specific sibling tools for comparison.
+The description explicitly advises to use this tool for detecting real-time inbox activity without polling and warns against using it in fire-and-forget pipelines due to the hard timeout.
+It provides clear context but could explicitly name alternative tools for comparison.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.